LeonardDick/rtd-tutorial/docs/source/analysis/acc_volume.rst

 Accessible Volume
 =================
-The accessible volume is calculated by scanning over the whole trajectory to identify the atom which is furthest displaced from the center line of the CNT.
+The accessible volume is calculated by scanning over the whole trajectory to identify the atom which is furthest displaced from the center line of the CNT, while including the van der Waals radius of the given element.
-The van der Waals radius is accounted for in the analysis.
-The accessible volume :math:`V_{acc}` is calculated by the following equation:
+The accessible volume :math:`V_{acc}` is then calculated by simplifying the CNT as a cylinder, using the following equation:

 .. math::